plasma-mds/plasma-metadata-schema/dev/README.md

 ## Supportive tools

 The open source electronic lab notebook [eLabFTW](https://www.elabftw.net) is considered as a practical solution to bring standardized templates for documentation of experiments into the labs.
-The *.tpl files provided in this repository can loaded as template into eLabFTW ([read more](doc.elabftw.net/user-guide.html#templates)).
+The *.tpl files provided in this repository can be loaded as template into eLabFTW ([read more](https://doc.elabftw.net/user-guide.html#templates)).
 Alternatively, the content of the *.tpl files can be copied as source code to eLabFTW experiments (new experiment -> view -> source code -> paste the source of the relevant *.tpl file(s) to a new experiment).

 The creation of individual templates or JSON schema files or small modifications are simplified by the tool [markdown2json-converter](https://github.com/plasma-mds/markdown2json-converter):